0xAriseAizen-404/ASD-Detection-App/README.md

 ## Abstract

 Early detection of Autism Spectrum Disorder (ASD) is crucial for effective intervention, yet traditional diagnostic methods often suffer from inconsistencies and delays due to subjective assessments.
 This project proposes a multimodal approach to enhance accuracy by integrating behavioral screening, audio analysis, and image processing.
-Behavioral assessments utilize the XGBoost algorithm and an LSTM-based sequential neural network (LSTM_ASD_model) for quiz-based evaluation.
-Audio recordings are analyzed with Artificial Neural Networks (ANN) combined with Long Short-Term Memory (LSTM) models, including a custom autism_model, to identify distinct vocal characteristics.
-Image-based detection applies deep learning through the ResNet50 + LSTM model to recognize facial patterns associated with ASD.
+Behavioral assessments utilize the XGBoost algorithm and an sequential neural network for quiz-based evaluation.
+Audio recordings are analyzed with Artificial Neural Networks (ANN), including a custom autism_model, to identify distinct vocal characteristics.
+Image-based detection applies deep learning through the ResNet50 model to recognize facial patterns associated with ASD.
 The proposed system offers a scalable, objective, and efficient solution, assisting healthcare professionals in timely and reliable ASD detection.

 ---